AminNasiri63/LLM/README.md

 # 📝 RAGLangChain.ipynb
 * This Jupyter Notebook demonstrates a complete **Retrieval-Augmented Generation (RAG)** pipeline built with **LangChain**.
 It's specifically configured to answer questions in Persian based on the content of a provided PDF document (Sample.pdf).

 ---

+# 📝 PAL.ipynb
+* This Jupyter Notebook implements a **Program-Aided Language model (PAL)** chain from scratch.
+It's designed to solve math and reasoning problems by generating and executing Python code.

+---